A Column-Wise Update Algorithm for Sparse Stochastic Matrix Factorization: Numerical experiments

 \section{Numerical experiments}

 In this section, we report the numerical performance of Algorithm \ref{alg1} for solving the SSMF \eqref{pro:smf-eq} over synthetic and real data.
-To illustrate the effectiveness of our method, we compare Algorithm \ref{alg1} with the PALM algorithm (i.e., Algorithm \ref{PALM}) proposed in \cite{BS14}.
-All the numerical tests were implemented in {\tt MATLAB R2020a} on a linux server (20-core, Intel (R) Xeon (R) Gold 6230 @ 2.10 GHz, 32 GB RAM).
+To illustrate the effectiveness of our method, we compare Algorithm \ref{alg1} with the PALM algorithm in \cite{BS14} (i.e., Algorithm \ref{PALM}), the PLSA with additive sparsing regularization for topic models (ARTMsparse) in \cite{VP14}, which was implemented by simple modification of the PLSA algorithm \cite{H99}\footnote{\url{https://github.com/lizhangzhan/plsa}}.
+All the numerical tests were carried out in {\tt MATLAB R2020a} on a linux server with an Intel Xeon CPU Gold 6230 of 2.10 GHz and 32 GB of RAM.